 With over a quarter century's worth of experience in track and field, both as an athlete and a coach, Schnabel has worked with many of the country's premier coaches.
 At Kutztown, he assisted Brian Mondschein in a revitalization of the track & field program, helping the Bears capture 12 championships between 1997 and 2001.

 His instructional creativity, demonstration of necessary techniques, and his knowledge of weight and strength training fundamentals have helped his athletes realize their maximum potential in athletics.
 His experiences as a student-athlete and high school teacher defined his enduring commitment to helping his student-athletes excel in academics as well.

-Schnabel started his coaching career at Biola University in La Mirada, California where he served as assistant cross country and track and field coach from 1988-1993.
-He also coached at Lehigh University from 1993 through 1997.
+Schnabel started his coaching career at Biola University in La Mirada, Calif. where he served as an assistant cross country and track and field coach from 1988-93.
+He also coached at Lehigh University from 1993-97.

 Updated 6/18/18 | BW